Football

 No hay anuncios

-In the current Nou Municipal, there are photographs that recall the extinct Vía Férrea, one of the most iconic stadiums in Catalan football.
-Until 2012, it was the home of a Cornellá that played away from home for two years.
-Long before Europa exiled itself to Can Dragó, the club from Baix Llobregat had already suffered the consequences of competing in Primera RFEF, a category that requires natural grass and a stadium with 3,000 spectators.
+In the current Nou Municipal there are photographs that recall the extinct Vía Férrea, one of the most iconic stadiums in Catalan football.
+Until 2012 it was the home of a Cornellà that for two years played away from home.
+Much earlier than Europa exiled itself to Can Dragó, the club from Baix Llobregat had already suffered the consequences of competing in Primera RFEF, a category that requires natural grass and a stadium with 3,000 spectators.

-As the Nou Municipal –with a capacity of 1,500 fans– meets neither of the two conditions, it jumped from field to field and became a nomadic team between 2022 and 2024, playing home games at Cornellá-El Prat and Dani Jarque; also in Gavà and Palamós.
+As the Nou Municipal –with a capacity of 1,500 spectators– does not meet either of the two conditions, it jumped from field to field and became a nomadic team between 2022 and 2024, playing home games at Cornellà-El Prat and the Dani Jarque; also in Gavà and Palamós.
 With the relegation to Segunda RFEF, it returned home.
-If it approaches professional football, the facilities, which are municipal, will be the main handicap that Leo Messi, who has bought one of the most historic clubs in Catalan football, will encounter.
+If it approaches professional football, the facilities, which are municipal, will be the main handicap that Leo Messi, who has bought one of the clubs with the most history in Catalan football, will encounter.

 Cargando